josh-collinsworth/joco-sveltekit/src/lib/content/resume.md

 _August 2021 – present_

+- Executed the conversion of several marketing pages from ERB templates to Hydrogen, Shopify's internal server-rendered React framework.
+- Collaborated with designers and UX leaders on customization options for React design components, enabling bespoke designs for individual marketing landing pages within the design system and framework
 - Operated as the lead developer on several web page internationalization projects, launching Shopify's point of sale marketing pages and offerings in Spain, Italy, and Singapore
 - Built out numerous marketing landing pages, including [omnichannel selling](https://www.shopify.com/pos/sell-everywhere), showcasing Shopify's integrated sales channels with video and animation
 - Worked with internal stakeholders to improve SEO and conversions, including implementing A/B testing